JAlcocerT/JAlcocerT/content/blog/r_retirementfacts.md

 ![Spanish Historical CashFlow](/blog_img/outro/deficit.png)

-Food for thought on what's next:
+Food for thought on what's next: *based on the entitlements, it does not look good*

 ![Spanish Population](/blog_img/outro/piramideesp.gif)

-The solution to inflation: *let's yell at clouds*
+The solution to inflation? *Let's yell at clouds and agree that 2+2=27*

 ![Simpsons Clouds](/blog_img/outro/old-man-yells-at-cloud-yelling.gif)